amazon-archives/ec2-spot-montecarlo-workshop/README.md

 #### Create the Spot Worker Fleet
 1. From the EC2 Console, select **Spot Requests** and click **Request Spot Instances**.
-3. Select **Request and Maintain** to create a fleet of Spot Instances.
+2. Select **Request and Maintain** to create a fleet of Spot Instances.
-4. For **Target Capacity**, type **2**
+3. For **Total target Capacity**, type **2**
-5. Leave the Amazon Linux AMI as the Default.
+4. Leave the Amazon Linux AMI as the Default.
-6. Each EC2 Instance type and family has it's own independent Spot Market price.
-Under **Instance Types**, Click **Select** and pick the *c3.xlarge*, *c3.2xlarge*, and *c4.xlarge* to diversify our fleet.
+5. Each EC2 Instance type and family has it's own independent Spot Market price.
+Under **Instance type(s)**, click **Select** and pick a few instance types (e.g. *c3.xlarge*, *c3.2xlarge*, and *c4.xlarge*) to diversify our fleet.
 Click **Select** again to return to the previous screen.
-7. For **Allocation Strategy**, pick **Diversified**.
-8. For **Network**, pick the VPC we created for the Spot Monte Carlo Workshop.
+6. For **Network**, pick the VPC we created for the Spot Monte Carlo Workshop.
-9. Under Availability Zone, check the box next to the first two AZs.
+7. Under **Availability Zone**, check the box next to the first two AZs.
 The Network Subnet should auto-populate.
 If the subnet dropdown box says *"No subnets in this zone*, uncheck and select another AZ
-10. Select **Use automated bidding**

 	![Spot Request](images/request_spot_configuration.png)

-11. Click **Next**
+8. For **Key pair name**, choose the SSH Key Pair that you specified in the CloudFormation template.
+9. Under **Security groups** and  **IAM instance profile**, select the name with the prefix *spot-montecarlo workshop*.
-12. We will use User Data to bootstrap our work nodes.
+10. We will use User Data to bootstrap our work nodes.
 Copy and paste the [spotlabworker.sh](https://github.com/aws-samples/ec2-spot-montecarlo-workshop/blob/master/templates/spotlabworker.sh) code from the repo We recommend using grabbing the latest code from the repo, but you can review the script below.

 	<pre>
 	#!/bin/bash
 	# Install Dependencies
-	yum -y install git python-numpy python-matplotlib python-scipy pip install pandas-datareader
+	yum -y install git python-numpy python-matplotlib python-scipy pip install pandas-datareader fix_yahoo_finance
 	pip install scipy
 	pip install boto3